bpetit/blog/content/posts/electricity-renewables-claims.md

 There are mainly 3 issues why such labels are extremely problematic:

+## It is simply not true and misleading for the consumer

-1/ The most obvious one, and the main reason why I think labeling  "100% electricity produced from renewables" should be forbidden (except if the provder effectively covers 100% of his absolute value consumption with local renewables), is that this sends the wrong message:
+The most obvious one, and the main reason why I think labeling  "100% electricity produced from renewables" should be forbidden (except if the provder effectively covers 100% of his absolute value consumption with local renewables), is that this sends the wrong message:

 - has it reduced the footprint of the electricity consumption ?